jasmin-1505/jasmin-1505/README.md

 - 👋 Hi, I’m Jasmin Priya
-- 👀 I’m interested in Web Development and Data Science.
+- 👀 I’m interested in Data Science and Machine learning.
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on various projects that hone my potential.
-- 📫 How to reach me ...at IG- jasmine1505
+- 📫 How to reach me ...at IG- @_jasmine1505_

 <!---
 jasmin-1505/jasmin-1505 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.